Why Tritium

 Why tritium matters

-As the world races toward commercial fusion power, securing a sustainable tritium supply chain is a global challenge.
+As the world races toward commercial fusion power, securing a sustainable tritium supply is a challenge.
+In theory, all DT-fusion powerplants are designed to reproduce tritium by themselves.
+But the entire industry faces two questions:

 The Tritium Supply Challenge